 Han started studying Master of Music in Composition with a scholarship in the School of Composition at the Royal Northern College of Music with Professor Adam Gorb and Professor Emily Howard from 2015 to 2017.

-Han is one of six composers of the London Symphony Orchestra Panufnik Scheme
+Han is one of six composers of the London Symphony Orchestra Panufnik Scheme and studied with composer Colin Matthews from 2017-2018

 In 2017, Han studied Conducting with conductor Mark Heron at the RNCM